ryanpjhickey/cook-book/README.md

 ## Description

 OnlyCooks is a blogging site that helps to connect people who are interested in cooking, creating, and sharing recipes!
-Come dicuss anything with your fellow chefs about any types of cuisine, anytime, any place, for any reason!
+Come discuss anything with your fellow chefs about any types of cuisine, anytime, any place, for any reason!

 ---